-The district auditions aim to audition and shortlist schools which will proceed to provincial competitions.
-The district auditions are held in October to November annually.
+The district competitions aim to audition and shortlist schools which will proceed to provincial round.

-Preparations for the District Auditions
+Preparations for the District adjudications

-- a) The Educator must prepare the learners for the district auditions. - b) The school must arrange own transport and catering to the district auditions venue. - c) The Educator must have completed and signed the registration forms prior to the closing dates. - d) The Educator must have completed and submitted the portfolios for their schools, two weeks before the set date for district auditions. - e) Only position ones per category will proceed to the provincial competitions.
+- a) The Educator must prepare the learners for the district auditions. - b) The school must arrange own transport and catering to the district auditions venue. - c) The Educator must have completed and signed the registration forms prior to the closing dates. - d) The Educator must have completed and submitted the portfolios for their schools, two weeks before the set date for district auditions. - e) The total score for each school will be a combination of the score from the learner's presentation and the presentation from the educator. - f) Only schools that have achieved first position in each category will proceed to the provincial competitions.